hanjingo/doc/ALGO/bloom_filter.md

 For example, suppose our Bloom filter has three hash functions named hash1, hash2, and hash3:

-1. For the element "baidu", we call three hash functions to map it to three positions in the bit vector (1, 4, 7 respectively), and set the corresponding positions to 1
+1. For the element "baidu", we call three hash functions to map it to three positions in the bit vector (1, 4, 7, respectively), and set the corresponding positions to 1

    ![bloom_filter_exampl1](res/bloom_filter_exampl1.png)

-2. Now for the element "tencent", we also call three hash functions to map it to three positions in the bit vector (3, 4, 8 respectively), and set the corresponding positions to 1
+2. Now, for the element "tencent", we also call three hash functions to map it to three positions in the bit vector (3, 4, 8, respectively), and set the corresponding positions to 1

    ![bloom_filter_exampl2](res/bloom_filter_exampl2.png)

-3. The positions 1, 3, 4, 7, 8 of the entire bit vector are now set to 1.
+3. Positions 1, 3, 4, 7, and 8 of the entire bit vector are now set to 1.
 The index 4 is overwritten because both "baidu" and "tencent" set it to 1.
 The overlapped index is related to the false positive rate.

 4. Query an element that does not exist and confirm that it definitely does not exist: for example, suppose we query the element "dongshao", and calling the above three hash functions returns indexes 1, 5, 8.
 From the above figure, we know that the index 5 is 0, so the element "dongshao" definitely does not exist, because if it did exist, that position 5 should have been set to 1.

 5. Query the element "baidu", but cannot determine with certainty that it exists: we pass "baidu" into the above three hash functions, the hash returns the corresponding index values 1, 4, 7.
-We find that the indexes 1, 4, 7 are all 1, so we determine that the element "baidu" may exist.
+We find that the indices 1, 4, and 7 are all 1, so we determine that the element "baidu" may exist.

 ### Deletion